graphql/graphql-spec/spec/Section 6 -- Execution.md

 - {path}: a list of field names and indices from root to the location of the corresponding `@defer` or `@stream` directive.
 - {iterator}: The underlying iterator if created from a `@stream` directive.
+- {isCompletedIterator}: a boolean indicating the payload record was generated from an iterator that has completed.
 - {errors}: a list of field errors encountered during execution.
 - {dataExecution}: A result that can notify when the corresponding execution has completed.